vitelabs/go-vite/docs/tutorial/sppguide/tutorials/dev-wallet.md

 		- You may be tempted to use an existing Vite wallet for this purpose.
 In general, it is safe practice to have a new wallet dedicated to testing.
 Obtain the seed phrase on this website: [generate mnemonic](https://iancoleman.io/bip39/).
 		- Import the seed phrase (aka mnemonic) to access your Testnet wallet here: [Testnet wallet](https://buidl.vite.net/startLogin).
 	- Vite iOS or Android app
-		- In the Android/iOS Vite wallet app (Node Setting Page), set your network to `https://buidl.vite.net/gvite`
+		- In the Node Setting Page of the Android/iOS Vite app, set your network to `https://buidl.vite.net/gvite`

 3. Get Vite:
     - **(testnet)** <br>